Tuning interactions between static-field-shielded polar molecules with microwaves: Introduction

 Ultracold gases of polar molecules have recently emerged as a promising platform for exploring strongly interacting dipolar quantum systems.
 While quantum phases unique to dipolar systems, such as droplets and supersolids, have been intensively studied using ultracold gases of highly magnetic atoms~\cite{Lahaye2009,Chomaz2022}, novel strongly correlated quantum phases beyond the mean-field regime are predicted to emerge in ultracold polar molecular gases owing to the much stronger dipole-dipole interactions between molecules~\cite{Langen2024, Schindewolf2025}.
 The ability to tune interparticle interactions while maintaining collisional stability of the ultracold gas~\cite{Karman2025,Yuan2025} is crucial for the exploration of such phases, including novel density-modulated structures~\cite{Schmidt2022} and self-assembled dipolar crystals~\cite{Astrakharchik2007,Buchler2007PRL,Ciardi2025}.

 A long-standing challenge that stood in the way of achieving quantum-degenerate polar molecular gases was the near-universal two-body collisional losses observed across all molecular species~\cite{Bause2023}.
-Recently, this was overcome by using a static electric field~\cite{Avdeenkov2006,Matsuda2020} or a circularly polarised microwave field~\cite{Karman2018,Lassabliere2018,Anderegg2021} to engineer a long-range interaction potential that shields the molecules from short-range collisions.
-Moreover, it was later demonstrated that, by adding a linearly polarised microwave field to the circularly polarised one, this interaction potential can be tuned over a wide range to realise different regimes of quantum matter~\cite{Karman2025,Yuan2025}.
+Recently, this was overcome by using a static electric field~\cite{Avdeenkov2006, Wang2015, Matsuda2020} or a circularly polarized microwave field~\cite{Karman2018,Lassabliere2018,Anderegg2021} to engineer a long-range interaction potential that shields the molecules from short-range collisions.
+Moreover, it was later demonstrated that, by adding a linearly polarized microwave field to the circularly polarized one, this interaction potential can be tuned over a wide range to realise different regimes of quantum matter~\cite{Karman2025,Yuan2025}.
 The successful implementation of these collisional shielding techniques led to the achievement of quantum-degenerate Fermi gases~\cite{Valtolina2020,Schindewolf2022} and Bose--Einstein condensates (BECs) of polar molecules~\cite{Bigagli2024,Shi2025}.
 For the creation of BECs, only microwave shielding has been used so far.
-Nevertheless, calculations show that, for many molecules of interest, static-field shielding is preferred because it offers a far greater suppression of loss~\cite{Mukherjee2023,Mukherjee2024}.
+Nevertheless, calculations show that, for many molecules of interest, static-field shielding offers a far greater suppression of loss~\cite{Mukherjee2023,Mukherjee2024}.
+Because of this, it is preferred during the long evaporative-cooling stage.
 The disadvantage is that, once quantum degeneracy is achieved, the static shield offers limited tunability of the interactions.
 Such tunability is essential for exploring novel phases and dynamics of molecular BECs, in the same way that Feshbach resonances have been crucial for ultracold atomic gases~\cite{Chin2010}.